-The Company plans to conduct a diamond drilling program in March 2024 and an airborne electromagnetics survey over Halfway Lake and Resting Lake in July 2024.
-The company is also hoping to conduct an airborne electromagnetics survey over Odei River and the Mel property in October or November of 2024.
-In addition, the Company is reviewing and compiling historical results from previous exploration campaigns to determine how best to advance and explore its current project portfolio.
+The Company completed airborne electromagnetic (VTEM) surveys over the Halfway Lake and Resting Lake projects in July 2024.
+Final products and prioritization of drill targets from the VTEM survey are expected to be completed in the third quarter of 2024.
+The Company is planning an exploration program for early 2025 that will drill test high priority targets identified from the 2024 VTEM survey on the Halfway Lake and Resting Lake projects.
+The Company also plans to conduct property wide airborne electromagnetic (VTEM) surveys over the Odei River and Mel projects in the fourth quarter of 2024.
+The completion of VTEM surveys over Odei River and Mel will include high resolution electromagnetic data over Core Nickel's entire land portfolio that will optimize drill target prioritization.
+In addition, the Company is reviewing and compiling historical results from previous exploration campaigns to incorporate with historical and modern geophysical surveys to advance and explore its current project portfolio.
 The Company continues to evaluate and discuss with other parties' potential nickel projects for possible acquisition, potential transactions, and corporate opportunities to add to its current portfolio.